 Want to ski in South Lake Tahoe?
 Heavenly Village, managed by the Heavenly Mountain Resort is also where skiers can take to the slopes..
 Also located in South Lake Tahoe are the Kirkwood Ski Resort and Sierra at Tahoe Ski Resort.

-The Picchetti Winery is a short drive from the casinos and open daily for wine tasting.
-If looking for a great Mexican restaurant then try the family-owned Mazatlan Grill or directly across from the Heavenly Village is McP’s Irish Pub & Grill and has live music almost every night.
+The Picchetti Winery is a short drive from the casinos and opens daily for wine tasting.
+If looking for a great Mexican restaurant then try the family-owned Mazatlan Grill or directly across from the Heavenly Village is McP’s Irish Pub & Grill which has live music almost every night.

 For a little hiking in the woods while in South Lake, head to Taylor Creek where you can explore the Rainbow Trail.
-From the Taylor Creek Visitor Center you can access the half mile trail through the forest and wetlands where aquatic life thrives.
-The trail is one-way and nearly entirely paved, expect for a section that is a boardwalk.
+From the Taylor Creek Visitor Center, you can access the half-mile trail through the forest and wetlands where aquatic life thrives.
+The trail is one-way and nearly entirely paved, except for a section that is a boardwalk.
 The start of the trail has an accessible lookout point to the wetlands and Lake Tahoe followed by a medium-sized hill.
 Those using a manual wheelchair will most likely need assistance to return to the parking lot.

-About a 30 minute drive from South Lake Tahoe is the The River Fork Ranch Trail System managed by the Carson Valley Trail Association.
+About a 30-minute drive from South Lake Tahoe is The River Fork Ranch Trail System managed by the Carson Valley Trail Association.
 This is another option for visitors needing accessibility.